The Best Acoustic Guitar Pickups for Steel & Nylon Strings

 LR Baggs Element Active System VTC

-Retail Price: $129 | Get the latest price & reviews at Amazon.com
+This easy to install undersaddle pickup is a safe pick if you're looking for an open sounding acoustic guitar pickup.
+Retail Price: $129 | Get the latest price & reviews at Sweetwater.com

 2. Soundhole Pickups

-Fishman Rare Earth Humbucking
+Fishman Rare Earth Humbucking Pickup

 3. Soundbooard Transducers